Pyleks/Milestone-Project-3/README.md

 #### Images
-404 Image license is purchased by me from shutter stock
+404 Image license is purchased by me from shutter stock.

 All other images are acquired from [Pixaby](https://pixabay.com/)